Kush Maini: 2016

 Maini started his single-seater career in 2016, competing for BVM Racing in the Italian F4 Championship.
 His campaign started in a strong fashion, scoring points in the first six races of the year.
-After a difficult middle part of the year, the Indian scored his first podium in car racing, taking third place at the final race in Vallelunga.
+After a difficult middle part of the year, Maini scored his first podium in car racing, taking third place at the final race in Vallelunga.
 He finished the season 16th in the standings and ended up fifth in the rookies' championship.

 2017

-For 2017 Maini moved to Jenzer Motorsport, once again racing in Italian F4, partnering Giorgio Carrara, Federico Malvestiti, Giacomo Bianchi and Job van Uitert.
-Maini's sophomore year would prove to be more successful, with two podiums at Imola and Monza, as well as a slew of top five finishes helping him finish eighth in the end results.
+For 2017, Maini moved to Jenzer Motorsport, once again racing in Italian F4, partnering Giorgio Carrara, Federico Malvestiti, Giacomo Bianchi and Job van Uitert.
+Maini's sophomore year would prove to be more successful, with two podiums at Imola and Monza, as well as a slew of top-five finishes helping him finish eighth in the end results.

 Progression in single-seaters

 2018

-In 2018 the Indian driver stepped up to the British Formula 3 Championship with Lanan Racing.
+In 2018, Maini stepped up to the British Formula 3 Championship with Lanan Racing.
 The season ended up being a breakthrough year, winning the reversed-grid race at Rockingham, and scoring seven further podiums, which meant that Maini would end up third in the standings.